Samuel-Chris/Samuel-Chris/README.md

 ### Hi there 👋

-Hello, I'm samuel.
+Hello, I'm Samuel.
 I'm a fullstack web developer pasionate about learning new things, building accessible open-source projects and creating tech to elevate people.

 <!--
 **Samuel-Chris/Samuel-Chris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.